zenstruck/foundry/README.md

 PostFactory::last(); // get the last object (assumes an auto-incremented "id" column) PostFactory::last('createdAt'); // assuming "createdAt" is a datetime column, this will return oldest object

+PostFactory::truncate(); // empty the database table

+PostFactory::count(); // the number of persisted Posts

 // get a random object that has been persisted
 $post = PostFactory::random(); // returns Post|Proxy
 $post = PostFactory::random(['author' => 'kevin']); // filter by the passed attributes